chef/chef-web-docs/chef_master/source/server_backup_restore.rst

 Restore
 -----------------------------------------------------
-When restoring Chef server data, the previously backed-up files will be required, along with the Chef server running only the **postgresql** service.
+When restoring Chef server data, previously backed-up files are required, along with the Chef server running only the **postgresql** service.
 Perform all activities as root unless otherwise directed.

 #.
 Stop the Chef server: